nubivagant/2021-site/pages/about.md

 ### Currently...

-I'm a Senior Consultant in our Org, Strategy and Transformation practice at [TPX Impact (formerly FutureGov &#9829;)](https://www.tpximpact.com) – a digital transformation company building a better future for people, places and the planet.
+I'm a Lead Organisation Designer in our Service and Organisation Design practice at [TPX Impact (formerly FutureGov &#9829;)](https://www.tpximpact.com) – a digital, design and transformation consultancy building a better future for people, places and the planet.

 ### Before that...

-I was figuring out local government at [Leicestershire County Council](http://leicestershire.gov.uk/), leading the digital services team; a clever, multi-disciplinary bunch trying to make things better for the people of Leicestershire.
-Previously I was part of the Futures Directorate at [Orbit Housing Group](http://www.orbit.org.uk/), in the digital team at [Cogent Digital](https://www.cogent.co.uk/), Innovation R&D Officer at International development charity [Practical Action](http://practicalaction.org/) & Graduate Trainee at [Dare London](https://thisisdare.com/).
+I was figuring out local government at [Leicestershire County Council](http://leicestershire.gov.uk/), leading the digital services team; a clever, multi-disciplinary bunch trying to make things better for residents.
+Prior to that, I was part of the Futures Directorate at [Orbit Housing Group](http://www.orbit.org.uk/), in the digital team at [Cogent Digital](https://www.cogent.co.uk/), Innovation R&D Officer at International development charity [Practical Action](http://practicalaction.org/) & Graduate Trainee at [Dare London](https://thisisdare.com/).

 ## Say hello...